 Eighmey departs UI for South Dakota

 Apr.
-30—Former Idaho women's basketball coach Carrie Eighmey departed the program for South Dakota, UI confirmed Monday.
+30—Idaho women's basketball coach Carrie Eighmey departed the program for South Dakota, UI confirmed Monday.

 Eighmey spent one year in Moscow and helped the Vandals to a 15-16 overall record and an 8-10 mark in Big Sky play.